 When you see the doctor, you will be asked if you have any questions.
 Also, the doctor will examine your scrotum to see if any difficulties are anticipated prior to planning a vasectomy.Bruce Eveleigh MD 2011-10-16

-There is another option worth considering.
+But there is another option worth considering.
 It is called Mirena.
 This is a relatively new birth control method for women.
 It is also used for reducing menstrual bleeding and pain.
-The reason we are providing this information now is that many couples change their minds about vasectomy once they learn about Mirena.
+The reason we are sending you this information now is that many couples change their minds about vasectomy once they learn about what Mirena does.
+If you change your mind about having a vasectomy, please call as soon as possible so that we may give your consultation appointment to someone else.